muhammetcnli/resumise-backend/README.md

 ## License

-This project is currently unlicensed.
+This project is under MIT licence.
 All rights reserved by the project authors.